mhatzl/embedded-runner/README.md

    args = ["echo"]
    ```

-4. Add your OpenOCD configuration
+4. Optional: Add your OpenOCD configuration

+   This configuration file is needed if no GDB connection is set in the `runner.toml` file.

    By default, `embedded-runner` will look for `.embedded/openocd.cfg`,
    but you may change this in the runner configuration.